ddelong/ddelong.github.io/_posts/2004-10-19-apple-releases-new-ibooks.md

 categories:
   - Macs
 ---
-I know you&#8217;re all very excited boys and girls.
+I know you're all very excited boys and girls.
 Apple has bumped their iBook computers.

 We now have: \* A 1.2GHz 12&#8243; iBook with 30GB hard drive and a combo drive \* A 1.33GHz 14&#8243; iBook with 60GB hard drive and your choice of combo or super drive